mentatbear/community_corps/ethics.md

 I will treat you how I want to be treated,
 I deserve the same.
 I will try to treat you with respect.

-I have a right to exist,
-others do too.

 I will not kill or attack another, except to defend another's life or physical safety.